 Fancy an authentic taste of Portugal without the midday G&Ts. the golf bores and the grey-socks-and-sandals brigade of the Algarve?
-While Lisbon vies with Berlin and Barcelona as Europe’s hippest cultural, culinary and clubbing capital, its coastline is upping the ante for those who want real Iberia within easy reach of the city — and reassuringly far from the clichéd Brit-abroad stereotypes.
+While Lisbon vies with Berlin and Barcelona as Europe’s hippest cultural, culinary and clubbing capital, its coastline is upping the ante for those who want property in real Iberia within easy reach of the city — and reassuringly far from the clichéd Brit-abroad stereotypes.

 Well-heeled coastal spots such as Cascais and Estoril, which have been drawing royalty and rich overseas buyers for more than a century, continue to attract an international crowd with their handsome historic properties and architecturally prestigious new developments.

 Other areas, such as the Douro Valley, on Porto’s doorstep, and lesser-known coastal towns such as Santa Cruz, are entering the fray, too, as boutique developments bring residential luxury to areas of natural paradise.

 “Many Britons are investing in these areas because there is a more international community and fewer overdeveloped resorts than in the Algarve.
 They like the mild climate, value for money and diverse cultural activities that this region offers,” says Tariq El-Asad, director of the real estate consultancy Tamea International, who is marketing three new beachfront developments near Lisbon.